marvin-garcia/aks-playground/deployment/azure-arc/README.md

-The folder `sources` contains `HelmRepository` objects that will be used in the solution.
-[HelmRepository](https://fluxcd.io/docs/components/source/helmrepositories/) objects specify the location of a [Helm Chart](https://helm.sh/).
+The folder `sources` contains [HelmRepository](https://fluxcd.io/docs/components/source/helmrepositories/) objects that will be used in the solution.
+The `HelmRepository` resource specifies the location of a [Helm Chart](https://helm.sh/).
 Those charts can be located at an OCI Helm repository (like [like Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-image-formats#oci-images)) or an HTTP/HTTPS repository like Git (follow this great [article](https://medium.com/@mattiaperi/create-a-public-helm-chart-repository-with-github-pages-49b180dbb417) to create a public Helm chart repository with GitHub Pages and look at the [helm-package.yaml](../../.github/workflows/helm-package.yaml) workflow to learn how to package and index your Helm charts in GitHub).

 > **NOTE:** For secret repositories, your `HelmRepository` you must provide a [Secret reference](https://fluxcd.io/docs/components/source/helmrepositories/#secret-reference).